 Report on Teacher’s Training Programme

-Today on 3rd August, 2017, the IQAC Dhemaji Girls’ College had organized a ‘Teacher’s Training programme in the college auditorium.
+The IQAC Dhemaji Girls’ College had organized a ‘Teacher’s Training programme in the college auditorium on 3rd August, 2017.
 The honorable Principal of the College, Dr. Dipak Borgohain had presided over the programme.
 The invited resource person was Dr. Mukunda Rajbonshi, The honourable retired Principal of Lakhimpur Girls’ College.
 He had delivered his valuable speech on teacher’s quality, techniques of teaching methods etc. He had also explained about how to guide the students of the undergraduate level.
 The teacher should not play the role of only as a teacher, he should be a good counselor, friend, Philosopher and guide.
 Dr. Rajbonshi had explained his experiences when he was the principal of the college.
-According to him teacher’s job is very hard and so he has to try a lot for the overall development of the students.
+According to him, the teacher’s job is very hard and so he has to try a lot for the overall development of the students.
 The Training Programme Man for three hours.
 All the teachers of Dhemaji Girls’ College were much benefitted by this programme.